zabertech/zaber-examples/examples/microscope_autofocus/README.md

 ## Spinnaker SDK

-Download the latest version of the Spinnaker SKD and Spinnaker Python package which are available [here](https://flir.app.boxcn.net/v/SpinnakerSDK/folder/68522911814).
+Download the latest version of the [Spinnaker SDK and Spinnaker Python package](https://flir.app.boxcn.net/v/SpinnakerSDK/folder/68522911814).
 Install the Spinnaker SDK, but do not install the Spinnaker Python package yet.
 Take note of the file name of the Spinnaker Python package you downloaded.
 At the time of writing, the most recent version is spinnaker_python-2.7.0.128-cp38-cp38-win_amd64.zip.
 The "cp38" in the file name indicates that this package is compatible with Python 3.8.
 This is the version of Python you should install in the next step.
 If you are currently using µManager software to control a microscope with a Point Grey Research or Teledyne FLIR camera, please be aware that recent versions of Spinnaker are not compatible with µManager.
 You will need to downgrade Spinnaker prior to using µManager.

 ## Python